smithjw/smithjw.github.io/_posts/2017-10-26-Culture-First-Onboarding.md

 - Jamf Pro
 - Apple's Device Enrolment Program (DEP)
 - SplashBuddy

+<iframe width="853" height="480" src="https://www.youtube.com/embed/vMO5fP9ugOw?rel=0" frameborder="0" gesture="media" allowfullscreen></iframe>

+Below are my slides and embedded videos from the session.
+If you'd like to discuss the talk further, reach out to me via email or on the [MacAdmins.org Slack channel](https://macadmins.herokuapp.com/).

 ## Slides and embedded videos can be seen below